Classical solutions of the Backward PIDE for Markov Modulated Marked Point Processes and Applications to CAT Bonds: Introduction

-There are only few results in the existing literature that provide a characterization of the function $v$ as the solution (in the classical or in the viscosity sense) of the backward PIDE associated with the generator $\mathcal{L}$ of $X$, see \citet{bib:gihman-skohorod-80, bib:bensoussan-lions-82, bib:pham-98, bib:davis-lleo-13}.
-However, these papers make strong regularity assumptions on the coefficients appearing in $\mathcal{L}$ that are not always satisfied in applications.
-The most relevant contribution for our analysis is the paper by \citet{bib:pham-98}.
-He obtains existence and uniqueness of a smooth solution (i.e. $\mathcal C^2$ in $x$) for the backward PIDE for the case where the process $X$ is given as the solution of an SDE driven by a Brownian motion and an exogenous Poisson random measure.
-His analysis relies on two strong assumptions: the coefficients in the SDE representation of $X$ satisfy a strong Lipschitz assumption, and the diffusion part of the generator of $X$ is uniformly elliptic.
-Both conditions are not met in many important cases.
-To clarify this point - and hence the contribution of our paper - we make the following example.
-Consider the process $X=(Z,L)$ where $Z$ is a diffusion with dynamics
+While the PDE characterization of $v$ is well understood in the case of diffusion processes, where $\mathcal{L}$ is a second-order differential operator, there are only a few contributions that study the jump-diffusion case, that is when $\mathcal{L}$ is an integro differential operator, see for instance \citet{bib:gihman-skohorod-80, bib:bensoussan-lions-82, bib:pham-98, bib:davis-lleo-13}.
+Moreover, this limited literature does not cover the case where $X$ has a pure jump component, and it makes quite restrictive regularity assumptions on the coefficients appearing in $\mathcal{L}$.
+Most relevant for our analysis are the results of \citet[Section~5]{bib:pham-98}, where existence and uniqueness of a smooth solution for the backward PIDE is obtained in the case where the process $X$ can be written as the solution of an SDE driven by a Brownian motion and an exogenous Poisson random measure.
+His analysis relies on two strong assumptions: first, the coefficients in the SDE representation of $X$ satisfy a strong Lipschitz assumption; second, the diffusion part of $\mathcal{L}$ is uniformly elliptic.
+While these two assumptions look quite natural, there are many practically relevant situations where they are not met.
+For instance, the assumptions that the jumps of the state process $X$ are driven by a Poisson random measure with Lipschitz jump size coefficients excludes models that employ (compound) Cox processes (essentially marked point processes with stochastic jump intensity).
+Moreover, the ellipticality assumption on the instantaneous covariance matrix of $X$ implies that the diffusion part cannot be degenerate in any direction and hence it excludes processes with a pure jump component.
+These points are clarified in more details in Remark \ref{rem:Pham}.

-$W$ is a one-dimensional Brownian motion, functions $a:\R\to\R$ and $b:\R\to \R$ are bounded and Lipschitz and such that $b^2(z) \ge \delta$ for some $\delta>0$, and where $L$ is a Cox process with stochastic intensity $\lambda(Z)$, for some bounded function $\lambda:\R\to(0,\infty)$.
-In that case $L$ has no diffusion part, so that the generator of the pair $(Z,L)$ is not uniformly elliptic, but only elliptic in $z$.
-Moreover, while $L$ can be represented as solution of an SDE driven by an exogenous Poisson random measure the coefficients in this representation are not Lipschitz in $x$.
-In fact, the usual way to write $L$ as solution of an SDE is to consider a Poisson random measure $ N(\ud t, \ud u)$ on $[0,T]\times \R$ with compensating measure $\ell(\ud u) \ud t$ where $\ell$ is the Lebesgue measure on $\R$.
-Then $L$ can be written as